Otbivnoe/NxEnabled/README.md

 ## License :exclamation:

-Framezilla is available under the MIT license.
+NxEnabled is available under the MIT license.
 See the LICENSE file for more info.